jwbensley/dfz_name_and_shame/README.md

 This repo contains the "code"[^1] and configuration files for the BGP DFZ Name and Shame ("DNAS") bot on Twitter: https://twitter.com/bgp_shamer

+The ultimate output of this code are the daily reports published here: https://github.com/DFZ-Name-and-Shame/dnas_stats

 The bot is written in Python3 and runs in several Docker containers.
 These containers form a rudimentary pipeline:

 * data collection (1 container continuously downloads MRT files from public and private sources as they become available)